 There’s a big choice of manufacturers who make Combi Boilers, including Worcester-Bosch, Ideal and Baxi.
 You can read our review of the choice of Combi boilers in our article ‘What’s the best Combi boiler on the market’ here.

-How do I choose between Megaflow and Combi?
+How to choose between Megaflow and Combi

 Large homes that have 3 or more bathrooms or showers where they are likely to be used at the same time, then you’re best getting an unvented hot water storage vessel, such as a Mega Flow.
 That way there be plenty of hot water for multiple baths or showers.